Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/iotjsonpathcontent/multiple-fhir-observations/README.md

 - Five measurements
 - Five FHIR resources.

-Based on these observations in the test message:
+Based on these measurements in the test device message:

 - HeartRate
 - HeartRateVariability